stla/thorn/cran-comments.md

 ## Release summary

 This is a resubmission.
-I elaborated the title of the package.
+The previous submission has been archived because there was a missing 'if(interactive())' in an example.
+So I added it.

 ## Test environments